Finance: vital for our company

-It’s up to you to arrange your second assignment, in consultation with your talent manager.
+It’s up to you to arrange your second assignment.
 Now it’s a matter of using your network and your own initiative.
-Many of our trainees take this opportunity to spend six months gaining international experience, such as by working in Brussels, Milan, Istanbul or Sydney.
+We encourage you to gain international experience during this six-month rotation, if the circumstances allow it.
+For example, previous Finance trainees have worked in Brussels, Milan, Istanbul or Sydney.

-Your second year as a trainee: furthering your development in a permanent role
+Your second year: your third assignment and starting in a permanent role

-Your first permanent role, which lasts approximately two years, supports your further development by expanding your knowledge and honing your skills.
-You can choose to work for a specific business line such as Management Accounting or Financial Accounting, or alternatively at corporate level in Capital Management, Regulatory Reporting, Policies & Procedures or Finance Bank Treasury.
+A permanent role lets you go deeper into the finance discipline right from the start.
+You expand your knowledge and hone your skills, and work on your further development within a specific business line such as Management Accounting or Financial Accounting, or perhaps you prefer to work at corporate level in Capital Management, Regulatory Reporting, Policies & Procedures or Finance Bank Treasury.

 One Way of Working, taking everyone’s talent into account